EddNik/Yoga-Club/README.md

 One of my favorite projects.
 It's quite complex.
 It was very interesting to gain practical experience working in a team environment

 ##### 🎯 Project Objectives:
-    - Acquire hands-on experience with project bundler - Vite
+    - Gain hands-on experience with project bundler - Vite
     - Develop skills in project branching and merging
     - Learn to resolve merge conflicts when combining branches
     - Gain experience in project planning and task management